emberjs/data/README.md

 The latest passing build from the "master" branch is available on [http://emberjs.com/builds/#/canary](http://emberjs.com/builds/#/canary).

-Similarly the latest passing build from the "beta" branch can be found on [http://emberjs.com/builds/#/beta](http://emberjs.com/builds/#/beta)
+Similarly, the latest passing build from the "beta" branch can be found on [http://emberjs.com/builds/#/beta](http://emberjs.com/builds/#/beta)

-You also have the option to build ember-data.js yourself.
-Clone the repository, run `broccoli build dist` after [setup](#setup).
+Or build ember-data.js yourself.
+Clone the repository and run `npm run dist` after [setup](#setup).
 You'll find ember-data.js in the `dist` directory.

 #### Internet Explorer 8

 If you need to support Internet Explorer, you will need to use es5-shim.js and es5-sham.js from [es5-shim](https://github.com/es-shims/es5-shim).

 ### Instantiating the Store